Cloudy with a chance of redirectors

 Operator redirectors work like this:

-From the Cloud plugin, provision a redirector in either Amazon Web Services (AWS) or Google Cloud Provider (GCP) account.
-This will create the Linux server in your own account and establish a reverse-SSH tunnel between it and your Operator app.
+From the Connect plugin, provision a redirector in either Amazon Web Services (AWS) or Google Cloud Provider (GCP) account by selecting “Provision a New Redirector” from the dropdown menu on your left hand side.
+This will create the Linux server in your own account and establish a connection between it and your Operator app.

-Once provisioned (it usually takes 30 seconds) you can turn it on (look for the tunnel icon in your Operator dashboard) by clicking the host name.
-When a redirector is on, all agent ports (check the Settings section) will be connected to your redirector.
+Once provisioned (it usually takes 2 minutes) you can turn it on (look for “Available connections” above the dropdown you used to provision it) by clicking the host name.
+When a redirector is on, all agent ports (check the Network Settings sidebar) will be connected to your redirector.
 This means, if you deploy an agent pointed at your redirector, the connection will now be directed to your desktop app.

 Once your redirector is on, you can deploy a Pneuma agent to test it: